Boston in a Nutshell:

-Late October: Head of the Charles Regatta (a major intercollegiate rowing event that draws thousands of athletes and spectactors).
+- Late October: Head of the Charles Regatta (a major intercollegiate rowing event that draws thousands of athletes and spectators).

 Resources on gay travel in Boston:

-A number of resources out there offer extensive information on the city's gay scene, including Boston Spirit Magazine, EDGE Boston, and Bay Windows).
+A number of resources out there offer extensive information on the city's gay scene, including Boston Spirit Magazine, the Rainbow Times, EDGE Boston, and Bay Windows).
 The Boston Globe-owned Boston.com) is the city's best mainstream news source.